 The day started off frosty and we could hear elk bugling in the distance.
 We spent the morning climbing steadily up to Georgia Pass.
 We took lots of pictures at the top and I stopped to garage sale (dry-out) my gear.

 This is where we first encountered the portion of the CDT (Continental Divide Trail) that shares roughly 300 miles with the CT.
 A CDT hiker happened to come by at this junction.
 We tried to get some info out of him but he looked pretty haggard and in a hurry to move on.
 Now I realize just how far behind schedule he was and tired from dealing with all the snow.
 I watched him head up and up towards an even higher ridgeline from the pass, wondering what magic and strife might await him up there.
 Now I know…a whole lot of both.

 We continued down from the pass, making it into camp early for a relaxing break along the creek.
-I set up my tent in some willows (having yet to learn the lessons of sight selection).
-Willows, aspens, and meadows make for poor sights given the condensation.
+I set up my tent in some willows (having yet to learn the lessons of proper site selection).
+Willows, aspens, and meadows make for poor sites given the condensation.
 Pine trees are the golden ticket.
 At this site, we also became acquainted with 2 women CT hikers, Sofie and Sarah from NC.
-They actually live 1 town away from where Bam lives.
+They live in Franklin NC, 1 town away from where Bam lives.
 We had a nice evening and planned an early start, anxious to get into our first resupply point and trail town, Breckenridge.

 Day 6: July 18th, North Fork Swan Creek to Breckenridge, 12.5 miles, End Segment 6.

 This was our longest stretch of having to carry food—a full 6 days worth!
 We made it in 5.5 days but were still eager to get to town.
 PBR and I had reserved a room at the plush hostel, The Bivouac.
 We looked forward to showers, laundry, and town FOOD.